jiashengchen610/umamivers/README.md

 ---

-*Bridging ancient wisdom with modern science, one perfectly balanced bite at a time.* 🍲✨
+*Bridging ancient wisdom with modern science, one perfectly balanced bite at a time.* 🍲✨# Build trigger - Mon Nov  3 00:03:18 CST 2025